 Inflation speed is a difficult factor to describe with this pump and its unique HV/HP switch, but ultimately, we found that a smart use of both the high volume and high-pressure settings can offer excellent results in this area.

 When pumping purely in the high-pressure mode, this pump offers some of the worst inflation speed around.
 We needed 32 full pump strokes to get a hybrid tire from 20 to 80psi; most pumps in our tests required roughly 20-25 strokes to achieve the same result, and a few needed even less.
 If this were the only setting on the pump, it would be dead last in our speed ranking.
 On the other hand, operating in high volume mode, the Gem moved the needle the same distance with only 12 pump strokes — but we found depressing the handle to be very physically strenuous when pumping at higher pressures, which hurts the actual time involved quite a bit.

-We ultimately found the best results were achieved when mixing the two methods, and flipping the HV/HP switch when pumping in high volume mode became difficult.
-Flipping the switch is very simple while pumping, as the switch can be operated easily with a foot.
+We ultimately found the best results were achieved when mixing the two methods, and flipping the HV/HP switch when pumping in high volume mode became too difficult.
+Flipping the switch is very simple while pumping, as the switch can be operated easily with your foot.
 Using this method, we were able to pump the same tire from 20 to 80psi using 16 gentle smooth pump strokes, a very impressive result.
 It does take a second to stop pumping and flip the switch, but it's not enough to significantly impact the time involved.
-Quality of pump strokes is quite good since the pump is so stable.
-The handle is on the narrow end but is comfortable enough to hold.
+Quality of pump strokes is also quite good since the pump is so stable.
+The handle is on the narrow side but is comfortable enough to hold.